 What is the best sun lotion for sensitive skin?

-If you’re hunting down the best sun lotion for sensitive skin, the first factor to consider is the SPF.
+If you’re hunting down the best sun lotion for sensitive skin, deciding which SPF to use can be tricky..
 Getting a sunburn on sensitive skin could lead to a reaction and is likely to be extra painful.
 For this reason, we recommend buying a sun lotion with an SPF of 30 or higher to keep your skin looking fresh and feeling silky smooth.
 The higher the SPF, the more UV rays are blocked from reaching your skin and, for those with sensitive skin, avoiding overexposure to these rays is key.

 The second factor to consider is the ingredients used within the sun lotion.
 Chemical sun lotions can often irritate sensitive skin, leading to redness and pain.